damien-deom/celestial-billiards/README.md

 ## Controls

 - ENTER to pause simulation
-- SPACE ro rester simulation
+- SPACE ro reset simulation
 - (PLUS) to add a planet